chemjh/Portfolio/Cryptocurrency Analysis/README.md

 # Cryptocurrency Analysis

 # Project:
-Economic ruin or great financial success?
-Obviously we all prefer one over the other, but both will exist in our society as long as we have markets.
-Wouldn’t it be great to see financial ruin coming?
-To know of its impending arrival when there was still a chance to avert it?
-My project seeks to make this at least somewhat a reality by predicting bankruptcy among Taiwanese firms based on quantitative economic data.
+Starting with historical data for many cryptocurrencies ranging from the years 2013 to 2018, I conduct an analysis on the top 10 crytpocurrencies by market capitalization.
 This project contains:
--	data visualization and exploration via histograms and boxplots
--	feature selection using RFECV
--	correction of strong data imbalances using random undersampling and SMOTE
+- Extensive visualizations of various cryptocurrency metrics using matplotlib.
--	random forest classifier model training and optimization using grid searches with cross validation
--	model assessment using accuracy, precision, recall, f1 score, confusion matrices, and ROC visualization
+- Feature creation to faciliate a meaningful analysis of the various attributes and characterstics of the top 10 cryptocurrencies

 # How to Use:
-Simply download the notebook and the associated data, and copy and paste the appropriate path on your machine for the location of the data into the initial data read.
- The notebook should then run appropriately.
+Simply run the notebook with the associated data in its working directory.

 # Data:
-The data used for this project was submitted to Kaggle by fedesoriano, and was collected by him from the UCI Machine Learning Repository, located here: https://archive.ics.uci.edu/ml/datasets/Taiwanese+Bankruptcy+Prediction.
-The Kaggle page can be found here: https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction.
+The data used for this project was submitted to Kaggle by jvent, and is available here: https://www.kaggle.com/datasets/jessevent/all-crypto-currencies.
+This was one of my earlier projects, and so I did not realize that he had not provided his sources for this data.
+While that might ordinarily be a problem, the data worked for my purposes and all of it is publicly available cryptocurrency blockchain information so there are no issues of copyright.

 # License:
-The kaggle dataset itself is under a Data files © Original Authors license, whereas the Taiwanese bankruptcy prediction data is made available under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-Please cite all appropriate persons if using their work.
+My work is free to use, though please cite the appropriate parties if using their data.
+The cryptocurrency data is all publicly available information.